 The reason that this project is working well is that it considers growing grains to be a waste of our resources compared to insects that can be raised on chicken or cow manure.

 Similarly many vegans and vegetarians are calling to the end of humans (omnivores) eating meat because they say how many more earth resources are required to create one kilo of meat compared to one kilo of grain.
-But of course they are having difficulty with their conversions, because humans are defined as omnivores because of their body structure and evolution, not just taste preference.
+But of course they are having difficulty with their conversions because humans are defined as omnivores because of their body structure and evolution, not just taste preference.

-HOWEVER if maggots can grow on “other types of organic waste, such as leftover food, offal, and grains discarded by breweries.” then perhaps the resources issue will be solved?
+HOWEVER, if maggots can grow on “other types of organic waste, such as leftover food, offal, and grains discarded by breweries.” then perhaps the resources issue will be solved?
 That said, I have never been a fan of forcing a species to change from its original diet for the sake of money, convenience or humans making money.

 Why dogs need meat in their diet

-1. You can feed a herbivore meat (in the form of other animals or insects) but is it good for them?
+1. You can feed herbivore meat (in the form of other animals or insects) but is it good for them?

 2. You can feed a carnivore dog grains and vegetables (manufactured dog food) but is it good for them?
 NO.

-Playing GOD with a specie’s main diet is one of the most dangerous things that humans have done over the last 10,000 years.
-Having a domestic dog should be a privilege. they should get daily walks off lead and they should eat meat, offal and bones, as their bodies evolved to process.
+Playing GOD with a species main diet is one of the most dangerous things that humans have done over the last 10,000 years.
+Having a domestic dog should be a privilege. they should get daily walks off the lead and they should eat meat, offal and bones, as their bodies evolved to process.
 That is what would happen in an ideal healthy dog world.

 If people are happy to eat genetically modified food, to make Monsanto richer, or make bumper crops for farmers, that is fine if people have a choice.
 If people want to become vegan or vegetarian, that is a personal human choice.
-HOWEVER, choosing a wrong category diet for a dog is the last thing that they should be forced to endure.
+HOWEVER, choosing the wrong category diet for a dog is the last thing that they should be forced to endure.

 Dogs will do anything to please their owner, including eating ANY of the food they trust their owner to give them, whether it is appropriate or not.
 Just because they evolved the hunting technique of scavenging in the wild during hard hunting times, and occasionally ate a berry does NOT make them an omnivore.